chaehyeonsong/discocal/README.md

 ## News
 <!-- :round_pushpin: :Patch notes,    :tada:: awards -->
+- 24.06.17.
+Add a description of how to undisort images using our method.
 - 24.04.17. :round_pushpin:We update circular pattern detector!
 Now, you don't need to tune hyperparameters for detections
 - 24.04.05. :tada: Discocal is selected for highlight poster.
 (11.9% of accepted papers, 2.8% of total submissions.)